Temperature-Dependent Dielectric Function of Calcium Fluoride: Abstract

 \section{Abstract}

-Calcium fluoride (fluorspar, \CaFT{}) is of consummate importance for the manufacturing of optical components.
-In many cases, its wide transmission band eliminates the need for antireflective coatings.
-It is thus of interest to study its optical properties as a function of temperature.
-The optical properties are mainly determined by a strongly temperature-dependent infrared (IR) peak, and a series of nearly temperature-independent ultraviolet (UV) peaks.
-We find that the temperature dependence of the IR peak can be modeled, to good accuracy, by a radiation-reaction improved coupled-oscillator model, with temperature-dependent parameters.
-For the UV peaks, we find a convenient functional form which covers both the real as well as the imaginary parts of the dielectric function and provide a comparison to first-principles calculations.
-The result is a compact functional form for the dielectric function of undoped \CaFT{} in the frequency range $0 < \omega < 1.8 \, {\rm a.u.}$, and in the temperature range $22\C < T < 500\C$.
+The optical properties of calcium fluoride (fluorspar, \CaFT{}) are mainly determined by a strongly temperature-dependent giant infrared (IR) peak, and a series of nearly temperature-independent ultraviolet (UV) peaks.
+We find that the temperature dependence of the IR peak can be modeled, to good accuracy, by a radiation-reaction improved coupled-oscillator model (RRCO model), with temperature-dependent parameters.
+For the UV peaks, we find a convenient functional form which covers both the real as well as the imaginary parts of the dielectric function and provide a comparison to first-principles calculations based on time-dependent density-functional theory (TDDFT).
+The result is a compact functional form for the dielectric function of undoped \CaFT{} applicable to wide frequency and temperature ranges ($0 < \hbar \omega < 60 \, \mathrm{eV}$, $22\C < T < 500\C$).
 With the help of the temperature-dependent dielectric function, we obtain temperature-dependent values of the short-range and long-range asymptotics of atom-surface interactions with \CaFT{}, for hydrogen, as well as ground-state and metastable helium.
+The giant IR absorption peak of \CaFT{} is shown to lead to a delayed onset of the fully retarded Casimir--Polder limit in the long-range interaction regime.
+We present arguments supporting a more general applicability of the RRCO model to materials of general interest.